syncfusion-content/javascript-docs/js/api/ejChart.md

-Size of a bubble in bubble series.
-This is applicable only for bubble series.
+Size of a bubble in the bubble series.
+This is applicable only for the bubble series.

 Default value: